 Well, while I will take the time to explain how sound waves travel through each of these, I won’t stop at the three states of aggregation of water.
 When we’re talking about soundproofing, we’re going to care about other materials as well, particularly:

-- GLASS is in our homes, on our cars, and everywhere around us.
+- GLASS: Glass is in our homes, on our cars, and everywhere around us.
 So learning how sound behaves around glass will be helpful for future soundproofing projects.

 How Fast Does Sound Move?